What are the Section 179 limits? Bonus Depreciation – Is it allowed and how much?

 By placing assets in the trust, John can avoid probate.
 This may be beneficial in some states due to statutory probate fees and depending upon state law, probate files may become public record.

 Trust files are confidential.

-Generally speaking, a trust is not a relevant tool for the family with few assets.
+Generally speaking, a trust is not a relevant tool for a family with few assets.
 Families who don’t own real estate property and whose net worth is less than $100,000 may not find a trust worthy.